dmalzl/spritefridge/README.md

     -ch 1000 \
     --separator '['
 ```
 This command will read in alignments from `in.bam` (needs to be filtered for multimappers and quality) groups the reads by barcodes and then writes all possible pairs for each cluster of sizes between 2 and 1000 reads to a file named `pairs/out_<clustersize>.pairs`.
-This tool also outputs a dedicated bedfile containing all reads from each cluster to be used to annotated the Cooler bins later on (see `annotate`)
+This tool also outputs a dedicated bedfile containing all reads from each cluster to be used to annotated the Cooler bins later on (see `annotate`).
+Additionally, one can specify the a list of barcode name prefixes to ignore when generating the clusters via `--ignoreprefix` e.g. when having RPM and DPM sequences present which should really be in the same cluster (`--ignoreprefix "RPM,DPM"`)

 ### combine
 `combine` merges cool files generated from cluster pairs files according to the SPRITE-seq recommendation by multiplying the counts of each Cooler by 2/n,